WillemAmesz/WillemAmesz/README.md

 ## Hi there 👋

+Currently I am doing my masters in Econometrics
+I'm learning how to use GitHub and develop my programming skills further

 <!--
 **WillemAmesz/WillemAmesz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.